 ample e most abundant protein in muscle is (Answer: myosin) correct etion questions are the simplest types of test items in answer, rather than to choose the correct answer.
 A earning - rather than simple recognition.
-Every comp eations.
-As such, it requires a higher level of learning - Ted chnical Specifications 1.
+Every comp eations. s such, it requires a higher level of learning - Ted chnical Specifications 1.
 The sentence describes the blank(s).
-Good Example The MDR of vitamin D for a normal 160 pound ma ale adult is (Answer: 400 units) 2.
-2. Blank(s) are at the end of the sentence.
-The point of the item can be lost if the blank occurs earlier in the item.
-Also, learners may have to return to the beginning of the item to recall what is being asked of them.
+Good Example The MDR of vitamin D for a normal 160 pound male adult is (Answer: 400 units) Blank(s) are at the end of the sentence.
+The point of the item can be lost if the blank occur earlier in the item.
+Also, learners may have to return to the beginning of the item to recall v being asked of them.
 Good Example A chronic disease caused by a variety of fungi including Nocardia brasiliensis affecting the foot, hands, legs or other parts including the internal organs is (Answer: maduromycosis) Bad Example is a chronic disease caused by a variety of fungi including Nocardia brasiliensis affecting the foot, hands, legs, or other parts including the internal organs.
 3. Blank(s) should be equal in length.
 Blanks of unequal length may be misread as an additional cue to learners.
 All blanks should be of sufficient length to accommodate any correct answer for all completion questions.
-4. There should be few blanks per question.
-Good Example The ratio of the opposite side to the hypotenuse is called the (Answer: sine) Bad Example The ratio of the to the (There are multiple possibilities for answers:
+4. 4.
+There should be few blanks per question.
+Good Example The ratio of the opposite side to the hypotenuse is called the (Answer: sine) Bad Example The ratio of the to the carbon dioxide output / oxygen uptake = hemoglobin = cell color ratio;